build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 I will walk you through a step-by-step process on how to configure a free ML development environment using SageMaker Studio Lab, integrate it with open-source ML models from Hugging Face, and use OpenAI's ChatGPT APIs.

-You will be able to apply these steps to other use cases by selecting different models or adjusting prompts.
+You will be able to apply these steps to other use cases by selecting different ML models or adjusting ChatGPT prompts.

 ## Solution Overview

 This tutorial consists of 4 parts:

-* Part 1 - Setup: SageMaker Studio Lab Project and OpenAI API keys.
+* Part 1 - Setup: SageMaker Studio Lab and OpenAI API keys.
-* Part 2 - Obtaining a video transcript.
+* Part 2 - Obtaining a YouTube video transcript.
-* Part 3 - Summarizing and translating a video using ML models from Hugging Face.
+* Part 3 - Summarizing and translating a transcript using ML models.
 * Part 4 - Extracting steps and creating a quiz using ChatGPT APIs.

 ![Solution Architecture Oveview](images/intro-01.gif)

 In Part 1, you will configure 2 prerequisites: accessing the [SageMaker Studio Lab Development](https://aws.amazon.com/sagemaker/studio-lab/) environment and creating [OpenAI API](https://platform.openai.com/docs/api-reference) keys for interaction with ChatGPT.
 What makes SageMaker Studio Lab special is that it is completely free and separate from an AWS account.
-If you are new to machine learning, this free service is a fantastic way to get started.
+If you are new to machine learning, this free service is a fantastic way to get started!

 In Part 2, you will create a machine learning project that allows writing code directly from your browser, eliminating the need for a local setup.
 You will also learn how to run the code on CPU or GPU cloud instances.
 We will create a notebook, install libraries, and start experimenting.